About Bowlmor Lanes

 617 SOUTH STATE STREET · FAIRMONT, MN · 235-5719

-owned and managed one of Fairmont's most popular recreation spots
+Nancy have owned The Bowlmor, one of Fairmont's popular indoor

 Over the years, Bowlmor Lanes has been a gathering spot for those who range from regular, avid bowlers in competitive bowling leagues to those who bowl occasionally with friends.

 Besides bowling, people enjoy eating burgers, chicken strips and fries prepared there, visiting and drinking beverages in the lounge, playing arcade games, and playing on simulated golf video machines in the adjacent Tee Box room.But our history actually dates back to the 1940s when The Bowlmor opened as just an eight-lane alley!

 Here is a history of the alley put together for our 75-year anniversary in 2015!

 The Bowlmor History Outlined

 In February of 1940, Harold Grove resigned his respected position as assistant cashier at First National Bank in Fairmont to speculate on a new eight-lane bowling alley.
 Bowling was quite popular in the area with leagues for men and women.
 But Chase & Wilson held the monopoly in the area, and they only had four lanes.

 So Grove contracted with Knud Pederson, who ran an ice business in town, to build a bowling alley on property Pederson owned in the Ward Addition.
 The address of the new alley would be 412 North North Avenue.